janklab/janklab-core/README.md

 format compact
 ```

+##  Compatibility

-Janklab requires and is developed on Matlab R2016b, though parts of it may well work on earlier versions of Matlab.
+Janklab requires Matlab R2017b or later, though parts of it may work on earlier versions of Matlab.
 Future Janklab releases will target newer versions of Matlab, and make use of their new features.
 If something in Janklab actually requires a later version of Matlab, that is a bug, and feel free to report it.

+Extended support of older Matlab versions is not a goal of Janklab.